honeydew-sc/honeydew-ng/docs/reference/all-rules.md

 browser.
 Use Ctrl-Alt-Enter/Ctrl-Cmd-Enter for Windows/OS X to evaluate the line at point to the browser.

+## Emails

+### Given I am viewing the new email

+After waiting for a specific email, you can open it up for viewing in the current browser by using this rule.
+See the below rule about searching and waiting for a new email for more information.

+### Then I wait for a new email that matches:

+### Then I wait (.\*) seconds for a new email that matches:

+Wait for an unread email to match a set of search criteria.
+You can search by `subject`, `from`, `to`, and `body`, etc.

+     Then I wait for a new email that matches: subject:Welcome to Sharecare
+      to:Superwoman

+You can specify how long you'd like to wait for the email to arrive.

+     Then I wait 60 seconds for a new email that matches: subject:Welcome to Sharecare
+      to:Superwoman

+If the most recent email that matches the search is already read, it's not the new email that we're looking for.
+So, this rule will continue checking the inbox until "the most recent email that matches the search" is unread.
+Note that this will happen when the intended new email is received, but you can cause it to happen if you mark it as unread in the Gmail interface, in case you need to test it.

+If an email is found, you'll probably want to use the `Given` rule
+above:

+         Then I wait for a new email that matches: subject:Welcome to Sharecare
+     Given I am viewing the new email

+At that point, you can assert things about the email like links, layout, and content.

 ## Proxy

 ### Given I mock my location as (.\*)